odoo/odoo/doc/rpc.rst

 The query is only actually performed when calling one of the query serialization methods, :js:func:`~openerp.web.Query.all` and :js:func:`~openerp.web.Query.first`.
-These methods will perform a new RPC query every time they are called.
+These methods will perform a new RPC call every time they are called.

 For that reason, it's actually possible to keep "intermediate" queries around and use them differently/add new specifications on them.